-The Royal BC Museum Corporation, located in Victoria, BC, is one of Canada’s greatest cultural treasures.
-The Museum was founded in 1886, and the Archives in 1894.
-In 2003, these two organizations joined to become British Columbia’s combined provincial museum and archives, collecting notable artifacts, documents, and specimens of British Columbia’s natural and human history, safeguarding them for the future and sharing them with the world.
+The Royal BC Museum Corporation located in Victoria, BC, is a Canadian cultural treasure.
+The Museum, founded in 1886, and the Archives, founded in 1894, were joined together in 2003.
+The result is a beloved combination of provincial museum and archives, collecting artifacts, documents, and specimens of the region's natural and human history, safeguarding them for the future.
 Technology is one of the tools used by museum staff to deepen visitor engagement and pique curiosity.
 Mark Dickson started his career as a multimedia technician at the Royal BC Museum more than thirty years ago.
 During those three decades, he has held a variety of positions, the most recent being that of production manager.
 The production manager portfolio is responsible for a wide range of exhibition functions, including multimedia and IT for the exhibition spaces.
-We asked Mr. Dickson to share his perspective on AV/IT convergence and how new technology is shaping the future of public spaces like museums.
+We asked Mr. Dickson to share his perspective on AV/IT convergence and how technology is influencing the design and user experience of public spaces.

 How is AV/IT convergence playing out in your facility?

 Mark Dickson: The Museum’s AV department has been around since the early 1970s and using computers since before our IT department even existed.
 Back then, we had full autonomy to buy what we wanted and put it where we wanted—no rules.
 It was like working in the technological version of the Wild West.

 Then along came the 1980s and 1990s, and the introduction of the corporate IT department with all their rules and protocols for security and standardization.
 We felt that our creativity was being stifled.
 So, what did we do?
 Like most AV departments, we built our own networks and used the local ISP.
 (Ahh... those were the days.)